paulszch/paulszch/README.md

 ## 🚀 About Me

-- 🌱 I’m currently learning [Technology or Language You're Learning]
+- 🌱 I’m currently learning javascript nodejs python
-- 🤔 I’m looking for help with [Any Areas Where You Need Help]
+- 🤔 I’m looking for help with Any Areas Where You Need Help
-- 💬 Ask me about [Your Areas of Expertise]
-- 📫 How to reach me: [rachrisgamer@gmail.com]
+- 📫 How to reach me: rachrisgamer@gmail.com
-- ⚡ Fun fact: [I'm someone who does things on a whim when I'm bored]
+- ⚡ Fun fact: I'm someone who does things on a whim when I'm bored

 ## 🛠️ Skills